yannikschuler/yannikschuler.github.io/_pages/about.md

 Hi!
 I am a third year PhD student under the supervision of [Andrea Brini](https://andrea-brini.sites.sheffield.ac.uk/) in the [Algebraic Geometry and Mathematical Physics](https://agmp.sites.sheffield.ac.uk/) research group at the [University of Sheffield](https://www.sheffield.ac.uk/).
 I will submit my thesis next spring before I will start a short postdoc position from March until September 2024 in the group of [Dhruv Ranganathan](https://www.dhruvrnathan.net/).

-As a Mathematical Physicist my research lies at the intersection of Algebraic Geometry and Topological Quantum Field Theory.
-On the mathematical side it focuses on enumertive invariants and the geometry of their moduli spaces --- mostly Gromov--Witten theory.
-On the physics side I am trying to study topological M-theory through the refined topological string limit or better their anticipated mathematical counterparts.
+My research focuses questions about enumertive invariants and the geometry of their moduli spaces — mostly in the framework of Gromov–Witten theory.
+Often these questions are inspired by topological quantum field theories.
+For instance currently I am working on a mathematical formulation of the refined topoloical string which I expect will allow us to study topological M-theory indirectly.

 I did my undergraduate studies in Bonn and wrote my Master thesis in Physics under the supervision of [Albrecht Klemm](https://www.hcm.uni-bonn.de/people/faculty/profile/albrecht-klemm/) and [Gaëtan Borot](https://www.mathematik.hu-berlin.de/de/forschung/forschungsgebiete/mathematische-physik/borot-mp-homepage).